 Declarations of interests

-None to declare.
+The authors of this article declare that they have no financial conflict of interest with the content of this article.
 Funding

 This study was funded by grants awarded to SL as part of the broader research trial by the European Research Council under the EU Horizon 2020 research and innovation programme (grant no. 802885) and South-Eastern Norway Regional Health Authority (grant no. 2020087).